*This article is written collaboratively by both Pamela and Rondall Reynoso. *

 -We didn’t have a second month’s rent when we moved into our house and were totally walking by faith.
 Through our friends’ help, jobs found, and miraculously extended credit lines (just in time), we have been able to cover rent and basic bills until Rondall’s paychecks begin.
 We have not been able to keep up on everything, but we have had just enough to know we will be fine.
 God has provided richly, and we remain in both awe and great gratitude.
 He has made a truly wonderful way when any way at all seemed impossible.

 Rondall’s siblings have seemingly done their best to destroy him.
 They have demonstrated the grace of the Hatfields and the McCoys.
-Dad’s estate lawyer, selected by the siblings who has helped them undermine Dad’s clear wishes, actually brought up that comparison.
+Dad’s estate lawyer, selected by the siblings, who helped them undermine Dad’s clear wishes actually brought up that comparison.
 Yet, God has shown grace.
 He has taken what they meant for evil and used it for good.
 They have caused us great pain, but God has proven himself, once again, to be far greater.

 We think of Judah, in the story of Joseph and how he tried to twist his evil idea of selling his brother into slavery, rather than killing him, as evidence of his goodness.
 This type of spin we know all too well.

-We’ve watched the siblings praise their care for Dad as they have isolated him from Rondall—he has not been able to spend any of the holidays with his Dad since the mediation even though mutually agreed upon shared holidays was part of the mediation.
+We’ve watched the siblings praise their care for Dad as they have isolated him from Rondall—he has not been able to spend any of the holidays with his Dad since the mediation even though mutually agreed upon shared holidays were established in the mediation.
 We’ve watched them isolate him from his long-time friends and place him in a rural eldercare facility that basically just allows for him to sit and watch television all day.

 Back to Joseph…